VH-Mentorship/W1-L1-CSS-Template-Website/README.md

 # Creating and styling a simple website with HTML & CSS

 Your goal for this takehome assignment is to create a webpage that resembles the template image below (no need to worry about getting the colors exactly right).
 We have provided you with some starter code in the `index.html` and `src/styles.css` files to help you get started.
-We also provided you with the image files embedded in the template page.
+We've also included the image files embedded in the template page.

 ![template image](https://github.com/VH-Mentorship/CSS-Template-Website/blob/main/css_template.png?raw=true)